dmlc/minpy/docs/tutorial/complete.rst

 Recurrent networks
 ------------------

 The flexibility of MinPy makes it easy to implement complex neural network routine.
-The recurrent network is easy in MinPy: just follow your intuition by writing loop in ``forward`` method.
-MinPy's autograd system will handle the backpropagation automatically
+The recurrent network is easy in MinPy: just follow your intuition by writing a loop in ``forward`` method.
+MinPy's autograd system will handle the backpropagation automatically.

 .. literalinclude:: ../../examples/nn/rnn.py
   :language: python